Indigenous Medical Access Pathway Program Guidelines

 Offers will be made based on recommendation from the Interview panel2.

-The interview selection committee will comprise of a representative from Indigenous Services, Dean of the School of Health (or nominee), and the Pro-Vice Chancellor (Students) or Pro-Vice Chancellor (Indigenous) (Chair).
+The interview selection committee will comprise of the Dean of the School of Health (or nominee), the Pro-Vice Chancellor (Aboriginal and Torres Strait Islander Strategy) (Chair), and a representative from Indigenous Services.

 Successful applicants will be ratified by the Chair of the Selection Committee.